 Chains

-When a user says "check my unread mail and create a follow-up note for the most important one", that's two tools in sequence:
+When a user says "check my unread mail and create a follow-up note for the most important one", Webbee handles it in one message — but not by planning two steps up front.
+Its brain runs an iterative tool-use loop, like Claude Code turned inward, bounded to a handful of steps:

 "check my unread mail" → list comes back "now make a note about the most important one" → note created

-With chains, the user asks once and Webbee does both — less friction, closer to how people actually talk.
+With one loop, the user asks once and Webbee does both — less friction, closer to how people actually talk.

 "check my unread mail and note the most important one"